-As we said in last week’s Merry Update, we’ve rebranded and re-conceptualised our weekly Staying Safe (in Asia) blog hereby transforming it into Having Fun and Staying Safe (in Asia).
+So, as we said in yesterday’s Merry Update, we’ve rebranded and re-conceptualised our weekly Staying Safe (in Asia) blog hereby transforming it into Having Fun and Staying Safe (in Asia).
 This, we feel, better represents our duel emphasis both on security abroad as well as finding new places, and indeed, the best places to explore and experience in those foreign lands.
 Our intention with our original Staying Safe iteration, after all, was never to make readers fearful of a particular place, but rather to feel informed about the contemporary risks of destination X; risks often missed or omitted by many travel-centric sites, books, and articles.

 Since our launch back in March 2018, we always intended on publishing a companion blog that promotes the best—and newest—of Asia but couldn’t quite do it with a small team.
 This fusion blog therefore works much better on a variety of levels.
-Our new look Friday offering further always us to broaden our horizon to include ethical discussions and present debates about places that may inspire greater desire on the one hand or a reconsideration on the other based on your personal views.
+Our new look Friday offering further allows us to broaden our horizon to include ethical discussions and present debates about places that may inspire greater desire on the one hand or a reconsideration on the other based on your personal views.

 Secondly, we’ve also rejigged the layout.
 Gone is the list of the entire continent’s nations arranged alphabetically, rather they’ve been subdivided by region and then arranged as before.
 This, we hope, will help to better navigate of the weekly update in a speedier fashion.
 The other bonus should be apparent for those Digital Travellers aspiring or preparing for multi-country trips, particularly in regions that suffer from bouts of insecurity.